joanperelopez/HF-Noise-Canceller/README.md

 3. PTT input from the transceiver to switch the canceller to transmit mode (in this mode, the power relay creates a bypass between the main antenna and the transceiver).
 The automatic switching when RF is detected is only as a safety measure.

+4. LA1, LA2, and LA3 are 12V bulbs used to protect sensitive circuits from RF power when the equipment is in transmission mode.

 ![Noise Canceller 2 0_t](https://github.com/user-attachments/assets/b486abe7-adf7-47c5-9f1a-07e7165e1199)
 Top view of the 3D model.